JohnSilentHill/fakeshot_roulette/README.md

 This is a Python text-based recreation of Buckshot Roulette by Mike Klubnika. <br/>

 IMPORTANT: There are currently 2 save files within each release.
-One is a fresh save, and the other starts with 10,000 money and 100 wins by default. <br/>
+One is a fresh save, and the other starts with 10,000 money and 100 wins. <br/>
 Choose 1 file and delete the other, or alternatively delete one and edit the .json file to your liking.

 ------